dkvz/music-planning-frontend/README.md

 * Event bus.
 Can be implemented by creating and exporting a new Vue object and using it for its $emit and $on functions.
 * Export an object literal, store everything in it and import it in the components that require it.
 That object literal is usually called "store" or "state" as one might imagine.
 * Just mutate props.
 This is almost never mentioned as React sort of imposed its standard state flow and it's not necessarily a bad thing.
 So I'm not going to do this.
 Let's leave props non-mutable.
-* VueEx - The VueJS state management lib.
+* VueX - The VueJS state management lib.
 I'm not a fan of these as I don't need the added complexity of having atomic actions, dispatchers and whatnot but it could be an interesting thing to learn about.

 I' m going to use an object literal to store the authentication data.
 The rest can probably flow with props down and events up.

+I ended up storing everything in api.js (everything meaning the authentication status, pretty much) and this was a questionnable decision since I decided later on to add a navbar only present when logged in, which required me to re-emit a logged-in event in Admin.vue.

+I could've avoided this using VueX or an event bus.

 # TODO
 - [ ] Add the favicon